cri98-dev/sist-cloud-project/README.md

 http://\<master-host-public-ip\>:8081/getClasses<br>

 <b>N.B.:</b>
 - master-host-public-ip will be printed at the end of the execution of create_cluster_and_deploy_project.sh script.
-However, you can always retrieve it by exectuing the script azure_cluster_management/get-cluster-hosts-IPs.sh.<br>
+However, you can always retrieve it by executing the script get-cluster-hosts-IPs.sh from within the azure_cluster_management folder.<br>

 - Confidence score is a decimal number in [0.0, 1.0].